 The term 'Lord's Day' applied to Sundays is a human tradition that had initially nothing to do with the Weekly Sabbath, but had been celebrated as a separate memorial day dedicated to Christ, who rose the day after the Weekly Sabbath.

-- The Jubilee Year was announced in every 49th year on the Day of Atonement, and was celebrated in the 50th year after the Sabbath Year preceding the previous Jubilee Year.
+- Celebrated in the 50th year after the Sabbath Year preceding the previous Jubilee Year.

 3.5 Although the term 'Easter' is used in English translations such as the Tyndale Bible of 1534 or the Coverdale Bible of 1535 interchangeably with the term 'Passover', the early church fathers did not celebrate Easter as understood today.
 The modern Easter is not a biblical concept, but only loosely based on the biblical Feast of Passover occurring usually at the same time.